DataStrategist/amitkohli.com/content/post/2015-09-11-sentiment-analysis-on-my-girlfriends-text-messages.md

   - Data
   - R
   - Visualizations
+  - Analysis
 tags:
-  - analysis
+  - Analysis
-  - anniversary
+  - Anniversary
-  - data
+  - Data
-  - love
+  - Love
-  - sentiment
+  - Sentiment

 ---
 When I told my friends that I wanted to give my girlfriend an infographic of us (centered around a sentimental analysis of our texts) as a gift for our first anniversary, most of them told me that was a terrible idea.
 Yeah&#8230; well&#8230; CHALLENGE ACCEPTED!!
 Without further ado, this is what love looks like: